rishee-05/Python_fundamental-Basics-/README.md

-# Python Fundamentals - Basics 🐍
+# Python Fundamentals - Basics & Exercise 🐍

 This repository contains essential **Python programming concepts** to help you build a strong foundation.
 It covers key topics such as:
 ✅ Variables & Data Types